Raft guide

-A raft guide is a trained professional capable of leading commercial while water rafting trips.
-Most raft guides are employed by commercial outfitters who run either multi or single day trips.
+A raft guide is a trained professional capable of leading commercial whitewater rafting trips.
+Most raft guides are employed by commercial outfitters who run either single or multi-day trips.

 Training

-Typically first year raft guides are required to undergo a training program often run by the company or a professional guide training school before beginning to guide commercial trips.
+Typically, first year raft guides are required to undergo a training program often run by the company or a professional guide training school, before beginning to guide commercial trips.
 This training utilizes classroom and on-river experience to train students in rigging and maneuvering vessels; river flow and hazards; scouting and running rapids; and river rescue and emergency procedures.
-Trainees are generally required to have a minimum of Basic First Aid and CPR certifications.
+Trainees are generally required to have a minimum of basic first aid and CPR certifications.
 Professional river guides often have additional advanced certifications such as International Rafting Federation-GTE, Wilderness First Aid, Wilderness First Responder, Swift Water Rescue, White Water Rescue or Emergency Medical Technician.
-River rafting is an adventure sport in which expeditions are taken down rivers.
-Raft guides are also usually required to obtain a food handlers license, as preparing food is a large component of being a guide.

-Training may include such skills as: